Koenvh1/raceroom-commander/README.md

 - /penalty NAME TYPE - Penalise a player, either slowdown, drivethrough, stopandgo, or disqualify
 - /slowdown NAME DURATION - Give a slowdown penalty to a player for DURATION seconds
 - /drivethrough NAME - Give a drive-through penalty to a player
-- /stopandgo NAME - Give a stop-and-go penalty to a player
+- /stopandgo NAME DURATION - Give a stop-and-go penalty to a player for DURATION seconds
 - /disqualify NAME - Black flag a player
 - /next - Continue to the next session
 - /restart - Restart the current session